Phạm Hải Yến: Hanoi

-Thanks to her impressive performance in 2015, Hải Yến was nominated for the Vietnam Golden Ball awards.
-It was her first time appearing on the preliminary shortlist of ten female footballers and also one of three finalists for Best Young Female Player, as announced by the Sài Gòn Giải Phóng newspaper.
+As a result of her performances during the 2015 season, Hải Yến was nominated for the Vietnam Golden Ball awards.
+It was her first appearance on the preliminary shortlist of ten female players and she was also named among the three finalists for the Best Young Female Player award, as announced by the Sài Gòn Giải Phóng newspaper.

-In 2016, Hải Yến maintained steady form, helping Hanoi I finish at the top of the standings with a 14-match unbeaten run across two rounds.
-Based on the rules of previous seasons, this record should have secured Hanoi I their 11th championship.
-However, starting that year, the organizers introduced a knockout round for the top four teams to decide the champion, adding unpredictability to the season's outcome.
+In 2016, Hải Yến maintained consistent form as Hanoi I finished top of the league standings after completing a 14-match unbeaten run across the two regular rounds.
+Under the competition format used in previous seasons, this record would have been sufficient to secure the club's eleventh national championship.
+However, beginning that season, the organisers introduced a knockout stage involving the top four teams to determine the champion.